-The Department of Veterinary Clinical Sciences at The Ohio State University College of Veterinary Medicine announces an outstanding opportunity for a full-time faculty position (clinical-track or tenure-track) in Veterinary Anesthesia and Pain Management.
-Candidates must have a DVM degree or equivalent, and have achieved or be eligible to achieve specialty board certification (ACVAA or ECVAA).
-The appointee will join the Anesthesiology and Pain Management Service, which is currently comprised of 4 ACVAA diplomates, 2 residents, 3 large animal technicians, and 9 small animal technicians.
+The appointee will join 4 ACVAA diplomates in the Anesthesiology and Pain Management Service, which is further comprised of 3 residents, 3 large animal technicians, and 11 small animal technicians.
 The Anesthesiology and Pain Management Service is located within the comprehensive Veterinary Medical Center which includes state-of-the-art facilities with equipment such as endoscopy, laparoscopy, digital radiography, ultrasonography, computed tomography, 3 Tesla MRI, and 24-7 small and large animal emergency and critical care units.
-Anesthesia monitoring and ancillary equipment are commensurate with that necessary to sustain a state-of-the-art clinical service.
+Anesthesia monitoring and ancillary equipment are commensurate with that necessary to sustain a state-of-the-art clinical service

 Faculty are encouraged to develop collaborative endeavors with clinicians and scientists within the College and across the University.
 Excellent collaborative opportunities are available in the Departments of Veterinary Biosciences and Veterinary Preventive Medicine within the College as well as other units across the University campus, including the comprehensive OSU Health Sciences Center, which is within walking distance of the College.
 The College of Medicine (http://medicine.osu.edu) including the Department of Anesthesiology (http://anesthesiology.osu.edu); the Davis Heart-Lung Institute (http://heartlung.osu.edu); and the College of Pharmacy (www.pharmacy.ohio-state.edu) are a just a few of the resources available to clinicians and research scientists interested in anesthesiology, pain management and related fields across the University.
 Additionally, collaborative opportunities exist at Nationwide Children’s Hospital (http://www.nationwidechildrens.org) and the Riverside Methodist Hospital (http://www.ohiohealth.com).